How we relate to others when we hide behind a screen

 Of course, extreme reactions may also happen between people in real life but on the internet, there’s no limit and people hope that talking online may help them not to need to talk to someone in person.

-However, when we know we’re having a conversation with a bot, we do a step further because we know it can’t answer cruelly, therefore we can feel completely free to say anything, even the most disagreeable.
-Nonetheless, even the most accurate chatbot can only answer our problems only rationally and not emotionally.
-We can’t establish a real relationship with it but only find good answers which it’s good but it’s another thing.
+However, when we know we’re having a conversation with a bot, we go a step further because we know it can’t answer cruelly, therefore, we can feel completely free to say anything, even the most disagreeable.
+Nonetheless, even the most accurate chatbot can only answer our problems rationally and not emotionally.
+We can’t establish a real relationship with it but only find good answers, which is good but is another thing.

 Alone Together – Why we expect more from technology and less from each other by Sherry Turkle is available to purchase here